Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

-Figure \ref{Fig1}e shows examples of the rich mixed microstates possible in this system, highlighting the difference in stray field strength between parallel (strong contrast) and antiparallel (weak contrast) macrospin states (\ref{Fig1}e, top).
-The all-antiparallel state (\ref{Fig1}e, middle) exhibits a high number of high-energy three-in (aka `type 3 monopole'\cite{skjaervo2020advances}) and four-in (`type 4 monopole') vertex configurations.
+Figure \ref{Fig1}h) shows examples of the rich mixed microstates possible in this system, highlighting the difference in stray dipolar field strength between parallel (strong contrast) and antiparallel (weak contrast) macrospin states.
+The all-antiparallel state (\ref{Fig1}i) exhibits a high number of high-energy three-in (aka `type 3 monopole'\cite{skjaervo2020advances}) and four-in (`type 4 monopole') vertex configurations.
 This occurs as the antiparallel state reduces the stray dipolar field amplitude at vertices by closing flux between layers, leading to a reconfigurable deactivation of the ice-rules governing spin system frustration - discussed further in supplementary note 1.

 The fabrication parameters are tuned to give the strongest inter-layer dipolar coupling possible while keeping all states stable in zero applied magnetic field ($\mathbf{H}_{ext}=0$).
+Dipolar coupling strength is parameterised by the normalised magnon-magnon coupling rate $\frac{\Delta \omega}{\gamma}$ described below in the discussion of figure 3.
 For thinner nonmagnetic spacer layers or lower nanoisland length/width aspect ratios, the parallel macrospin state becomes unstable in low/zero field, with the dipolar field emanating from the hard-layer overcoming the coercivity of the soft-layer and spontaneously switching into an antiparallel macrospin state.
 The island aspect ratio is tuned to ensure bistability of macrospin and vortex states to maximise state reconfigurability\cite{gartside2022reconfigurable}.

 An appealing feature of this system architecture is its compatibility with commonly-used experimental measurement techniques.
-Traditional magnetic force microscopy (MFM) can distinguish all 16 inter-layer nanoisland states with examples of simulated (MuMax3\cite{vansteenkiste2014design} and experimental MFM given in figs. \ref{Fig1}d) and experimental MFM of larger mixed microstates in figs. \ref{Fig1}e).
+Often three-dimensional systems require specialist techniques and equipment to resolve states.
+Here, conventional magnetic force microscopy (MFM) can distinguish all 16 inter-layer nanoisland states with examples of simulated (MuMax3\cite{vansteenkiste2014design}) and experimental MFM given in figs. \ref{Fig1}d) and experimental MFM of larger mixed microstates in figs. \ref{Fig1}e).